I detested school.

 If you did not complete your homework, projects or other tasks, some type of punishment was meted out.
 In those days corporal punishment, in the form of detention for the girls and caning for the guys, was accepted.
 The only problem was that you’d get a second dose when you went home – if your parents were very strict.

 Education was bandied about as the answer to life and the source of wealth.

 You cannot get anywhere in life unless you have an education.

 Make something of your life.

-The above should have stopped me from learning but when I left school I made a vow to never stop learning.
+The above should’ve stopped me from learning but when I left school I made a vow to never stop learning.

-My best friend left three years before he should’ve finished school and lead a wonderful life.
+My best friend left three years before he should’ve finished school and led a wonderful life.

 Money, freedom, transport.
 What more could you want?

 I would love to have joined him but my parents would never have considered such an option.